 The sales comparison approach to value is utilized by grouping or clustering sales within the specified neighborhoods and classification of properties.
-The sales are then tested against appraised values to indicate a ratio for the neighborhood.
-A
+The sales are

 Individual neighborhood boundaries within the District vary according to market indications and the type of property being appraised.
 The boundaries of these neighborhoods may be physical, geographical, or political in nature.
 Generally, residential neighborhoods consist of individual subdivisions or clusters of subdivisions that contain similar properties located within the same school district.
 Commercial neighborhoods may be smaller areas within a city, an entire city, or rural area.
 Industrial neighborhoods may include the entire District.
 Defining neighborhood boundaries depends on the subject of the appraisal assignment.